KeboHQ/Kebo-Twitter-Feed/readme.txt

 1. This is the settings page for the plugin, you will need to connect your website to Twitter by clicking the 'Conntect to Twitter' button.
 2. Once you have setup a connection to Twitter, this is what the settings page should look like.
 You will now have access to our Widget.
 3. This is the Widget you can use to display your Twitter Feed.
+4. The Widget in action on the soon to be released theme 'Twenty Thirteen' coming in the next major WordPress update.
+5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= Coming Soon =
+* Note: Localisation is in testing.
+Working on a German release to begin with.
+* New Feature: Improved caching system, which will refresh the cache after page load, making no impact on page load speed even while refreshing the cache.
+* New Feature: Shortcode and Function to output the Twitter Feed directly without using the Widget.

+= 0.25 (current) =
+* New Feature: Added option to show profile image to the Widget.
+* New Feature: Added option to show time since the Tweet to the Widget (e.g. 2 hours ago).
+* New Feature: Made the local cache file tied to blog ID, making the plugin multisite compatible.
+* Bug Fix: Date format fix (03rd to 3rd).
+* Bug Fix: CSS fix - to ensure action links (reply, retweet, favorite) don't resize and break use of the sprite image.
+* Bug Fix: CSS fix - to ensure links inside the content text display as expected.
+* Bug Fix: Removed Widget code from the view files paving the way for directing outputting the Twitter Feed using a shortcode or the function directly - coming soon.
+* Note: Adjusted Theme option usage, Light now fits light background sites and Dark fits dark background sites.
+Current users will see no difference to the display.

 = 0.21 =
 * Bug Fix: Fixed incompatibility with older versions of PHP.